Geometry of hyperfields: Geometry of hyperfields in a view of real algebraic geometry

 \begin{cor} Let $\mathcal{R}$ be the functor from the category of schemes to the category of topological spaces sending a scheme $X$ to the underlying topological space $|X_r|$ of the associated real scheme $X_r$.
-Then $\mathcal{R}$ is representable by $\mathbb{S}$. \end{cor} \begin{proof} This directly follows from Proposition \ref{realanaly} since taking $\mathbb{S}$-rational points is functorial from Proposition \ref{inducedlemma}. \end{proof}
+Then $\mathcal{R}$ is isomorphic to the functor $\Hom(\Spec \mathbb{S},-)$. \end{cor} \begin{proof} One may apply a similar argument as in Corollary \ref{representable}. \end{proof}

 Conversely, given a real scheme $X_\mathfrak{R}$, one can associate a scheme $X_\mathfrak{R}^{red}$; fix an affine open covering $\{V_i=\Sper A_i\}$ of $X_\mathfrak{R}$, we may associate $U_i=\Spec A_i$ for each $i$ and glue these to obtain a scheme $X_\mathfrak{R}^{red}$ over $\mathbb{Z}$.